niclee500/rcos-status-updates/fall_2018/week_5.md

 This week I was researching the components of a seven segment display.
 I was drawing several circuit diagrams that pertained to the Frequency detection project and my seven segment display.
+These circuit diagrams are displayed on our project's Trello page, and is very simple to follow.
+In addition to the circuit diagram, I also wrote up a Pin-out form which describes all the necessary initializations for the Microcontroller